-- 1. When the command is triggered using the task-id and the testcase name provided the respective values are retrieved from the database (influxdb in this particular case). - 2.
-The values are then formatted and then provided to the html template framed with complete html body using Django Framework. - 3.
-Then the whole template is written into a html file.
+- 1. When the command is triggered, the relevant values for the provided task-id and testcase name are retrieved from the database (InfluxDB in this particular case). - 2.
+The values are then formatted and provided to the html template to be rendered using Jinja2. - 3.
+Then the rendered template is written into a html file.

-The graph is framed with Timestamp on x-axis and output values (differ from testcase to testcase) on y-axis with the help of "Highcharts".
+The graph is framed with Timestamp on x-axis and output values (differ from testcase to testcase) on y-axis with the help of Chart.js.